 Visit the Ahi Pepe MothNet project website for resources and more, including free, downloadable regional guides, in both te reo Māori and English.
 Watch the video Moth Net: Shedding Light on the Night for an overview of the project.

-New Zealand’s Biological Challenge – one of the National Science Challenges – is helping to fund the national Ahi Pepe MothNet project.
+New Zealand’s Biological Challenge – one of the National Science Challenges – helped to fund the national Ahi Pepe MothNet project.
 Find out what they are doing to enhance and restore New Zealand’s ecosystems.

 Angus Gaffney produced this article while completing a third-year Otago University internship paper with the Science Learning Hub.